Find your way with our blog

 (This includes home office expenses, vehicle expenses, owner draws and unusual purchases.)

-Our home office expense worksheet has templates for home office, vehicle expenses, owner draws/injections, e-Transfer history and unusual items.
-It’s a good idea to update this document on an ongoing basis throughout the year.
+Our home office expense worksheet has templates for home office expenses, vehicle expenses, owner draws/injections, e-Transfer history and unusual items.
+It’s a good idea to update this document regularly throughout the year.

-Track any expenses that you’re not 100% sure about on the Unusual Items tab.
-This includes equipment purchases, conferences, concert tickets, etc. Record all the details you have and we’ll go through them at the end of the year.
+Track any expenses you’re not 100% sure about on the Unusual Items tab.
+This includes equipment purchases, conferences, concert tickets, etc. Record all your details, and we’ll review them at year's end.

-Also be sure to check out our tax grey areas blog post for more on home office and vehicle expenses.
+Also, check out our blog post on tax grey areas for more information on home office and vehicle expenses.

 Digitize your paper records

-Categorize your digital and/or analog files into the following categories: Personal tax, business receipts, insurance, bank and credit card statements, CRA communications, medical, house, and personal.
-We’ve got a full home office organization how-to including a fully colour-coded system, suggestions for naming digital files and recommendations for a life binder.
+Categorize your digital and/or analog files into the following categories: personal tax, business receipts, insurance, bank and credit card statements, CRA communications, medical, house and personal.
+We’ve got a complete home office organization how-to that includes a fully colour-coded system, suggestions for naming digital files, and recommendations for a life binder.

 Pay yourself — the right way

-If you’d like to do monthly or quarterly payroll, reach out and we can help get you set up.
+If you’d like to do monthly or quarterly payroll, contact us, and we can help you set it up.

-• Don’t use the company card to buy your own lunches.
+• Don’t use the company card for personal expenses.

-• Don’t use the company card to pay for your gas if you personally own your vehicle and are claiming kilometres.
-(The 2022 CRA mileage rate is $0.61 per kilometre for the first 5000 km driven and $0.55 per kilometre after that.)
+• If you claim kilometres for vehicle use, don’t use the company card for fuel.
+(The 2024 CRA mileage rate is $0.70 per kilometre for the first 5000 km driven and $0.64 per kilometre afterward.)

-• Try not to withdraw cash from your business account.
+• Try to refrain from withdrawing cash from your business account.
 If you do, enter it into the Unusual Items tab on this worksheet.

 • Don’t send and receive hundreds of Interac e-Transfers without any backup or way to identify what they’re for.
 Download this history every six months.